New report: How to build your prospecting database

 Email marketing

-77% of B2B buyers said they actually liked email outreach more than any other channel.
-That’s why we think email marketing is so important to outbound marketing.
+67% of B2B buyers said they actually liked email outreach more than any other channel.
+That’s why we think email prospecting is so essential to outbound marketing.
 But it only works if it’s done right.

-Here at Sopro, we’re experts in email prospecting and how to target qualified leads, using personalisation tools that make every email feel like it’s 121.
-Find out more by booking a demo today
+Here at Sopro, we’re experts in email prospecting and how to target qualified leads, using advanced personalisation that makes every email feel like it’s 121.

 Cold calling